Construction workers in Fort Lauderdale, Florida, face significant daily risks, from heavy machinery accidents to falls and other on-the-job dangers.

 Acknowledging who is liable in a construction accident is crucial for recovering the compensation needed to cover medical bills, lost wages, and other damages.
 Responsibility will be determined by examining each party’s role on the job site and their adherence to safety regulations.

-A skilled and experienced Fort Lauderdale construction accident lawyer from Schilling & Silvers Property and Accident Attorneys can help you understand more about the potential liable parties after an accident or injury.
+A skilled and experienced Fort Lauderdale construction accident lawyer from our law firm can help you understand more about the potential liable parties after an accident or injury.
 Contact our legal team today to schedule a free consultation.

 Construction workers injured on the job in Florida have two primary avenues for seeking compensation: filing a workers’ compensation claim or pursuing a personal injury claim.
 Knowing the difference between these two legal options is crucial for securing the proper compensation for injuries sustained on a construction site.